Euro zone yields fall after Powell comments, await ECB meeting

 Feb 2 (Reuters) - Euro zone government bond yields fell on Thursday as investors braced for the European Central Bank policy meeting after remarks from Federal Reserve Chair Jerome Powell cemented expectations that the U.S. tightening cycle might end soon.

-The Fed said on Wednesday it had turned a critical corner in the fight against high inflation after announcing an expected 25 basis points (bps) interest rate hike and projecting further rate increases.
+The Fed said on Wednesday it had turned a critical corner in the fight against high inflation after announcing an expected 25 basis point (bp) interest rate hike and projecting further rate increases.

 Some analysts said that the European Central Bank (ECB) would need to be hawkish at its meeting later in the day to avoid sparking a bond rally.
 That would mean president Christine Lagarde focusing more on work to be done than progress made.